malikahafez/Culinary_Exploration/ReadMe.md

 **Level 1**<br>
 - You are a farmer.<br>
 - Collect as many ingredients as you can before the time runs out.<br>
-- Watch out for the farm animals to avoid losing lives.<br>
+- Watch out for the farm animals to avoid losing lives.
 <br>
 **Level 2**<br>
 - You are a waiter.<br>